All Episodes

 Romney didn't commit a gaff.

-So anyway, Halpern says, how can the press ever criticize politicians for trivializing our politics when we focus on statements that have little to do with the candidates' actual views or their proposals for the future?
+So anyway, Halperin says, how can the press ever criticize politicians for trivializing our politics when we focus on statements that have little to do with the candidates' actual views or their proposals for the future?

 It's not trivial.

-When the president of the United States, I don't think has concept of a private sector if he thinks that adding police officers and firefighters and teachers to it is the way you build it.
+When the president of the United States, I don't think, has concept of a private sector if he thinks that adding police officers and firefighters and teachers to it is the way you build it.

-And so here's Halpern.
+And so here's Halperin.

 How can the press ever criticize politicians for trivializing our politics when we focus on statements that have little to do with the candidates' actual views or their proposals for the future?